-- 1. Switch must be open before removing any parts or assemblies. - Disconnect insulating connector link by removing cotter pin and connecting pin on main blade.
-Do not change length of the operating crank (Q). - Remove main and interrupter blade assembly by removing the hinge bolt "A." (See assembly sketch, figure 1). - 4.
+- 1. Switch must be open before removing any parts or assemblies. - Disconnect insulating connector link (M) by removing bolt, spacer, and nut (at Q). - Remove main and interrupter blade assembly by removing the hinge bolt "A." (See assembly sketch, figure 1). - 4.
 Assemble main and interrupter blade assembly to hinge.
 Ensure the silver tungsten arcing tip on the interrupter blade faces the arc chute assembly.
 Tighten bolt "A" until the friction on the hinge is just enough to hold the blade in any position.